pfalcon/ScratchABit/README.md

 the plugins/cpu subdirectory.

-After the plugin is made available, create a new definition file based on example.def that sets the plugin module name in the 'cpu xxx' line.
+After the plugin is made available, create a new definition file based on example.def that sets the plugin module name in the `cpu xxx` line.

 For a very simple example that uses an external plugin, see this [esp8266.def file](https://gist.github.com/projectgus/f898d5798e3e44240796)